 9. Fort Worth Zoo

-The Fort Worth Zoo provides the perfect opportunity to see a large variety of animals from around the world and learn more about their life cycles and habitats.
-Kids will love the live animal shows and taking a ride on the Yellow Rose Express train across the park.
-The play barn, climbing wall, and 60-foot suspension bridge are ideal for new adventures and burning off some energy.
+Your kids will love the live animal shows and taking a ride on the Yellow Rose Express train across the park.
+And the play barn, climbing wall, and 60-foot suspension bridge are ideal for new adventures and burning off some energy!

 10. George W Bush Presidential Library

-Older kids will enjoy browsing the fascinating displays at the George W Bush Presidential Library on SMU’s campus.
+The biggest appeal of the George W Bush Presidential Library on SMU’s campus are the fascinating displays.
 There are enough interactive displays and exhibits to keep kids busy for hours while learning about American history and politics.

-When you’re finished inside don’t miss the picturesque 15-acre Native Texas park where you can see native birds, plants, and insects and enjoy spending time outside.
+When you’re finished inside don’t miss the picturesque 15-acre Laura W. Bush Native Texas Park.
+You can see native birds, plants, and insects and enjoy spending time outside.

 11. Fort Worth Stockyards

-The Fort Worth Stockyards provides exciting and adventurous activities for a fun day out in Fort Worth.
+The Fort Worth Stockyards boasts plenty of exciting and adventurous activities for a fun day out in Fort Worth.
 Families can take in a real-life cattle drive, browse the museum exhibits, and find their way through the Cowtown Cattlepen Maze.

 12. Six Flags Over Texas